-Non-banking Indian Finance Sector is governed by NIDHI Rules and recognized under Companies Act, 2013 and controlled by Ministry of Corporate Affairs.
-NIDHI corporations work on the principal of ‘Paraspara Sahayta’ generally borrowing and lending money to its members.
+Non-banking Indian Finance Sector is governed by NIDHI Rules and recognized under the Companies Act, 2013 and controlled by the Ministry of Corporate Affairs.
+NIDHI corporations work on the principle of ‘Paraspara Sahayta’ generally borrowing and lending money to its members.
 80% of the NIDHI companies are established in Tamil Nadu.
-Moreover, Reserve Bank of India has exempted this category to comply with its core procedures of registration.
-It is also known as Permanent Fund, Benefit Fund, and Mutual Benefit Funds.
+Moreover, the Reserve Bank of India has exempted this category to comply with its core registration procedures.
+It is also known as Permanent Fund, Benefit Fund, and Mutual Benefit Fund.
 It cannot issue preference shares and shall have a minimum paid-up equity share capital of ?
 500000.

 Some restrictions on NIDHI Company are as follows: